prominenceai/deepstream-services-library/docs/installing-dependencies.md

 # Installing DSL Dependencies
-The DeepStream Services Library (DSL) is built on the NVIDA® [DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) and requires all SDK components to be installed and verified.
+The DeepStream Services Library (DSL) is built on the NVIDIA® [DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) and requires all SDK components to be installed and verified.

 Please consult the [NVIDIA DeepStream Quick Start Guide](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Quickstart.html) for complete Installation Instructions.